-- The next option is install and overview.
+- The next option is to install and overview.
 Here is the last time to verify all your selected options.
-Make sure to target the device is your SD card.
+Make sure to target the device as your SD card.
 If everything is fine, click Install.

 - Window installation will commence and this will take time.
 In my case, it took almost 20 minutes.

 The Final run of Windows OS on Pi